ecellvit/QuizFeed-Backend/README.md

 1. Access Route Using GET Method https://quizfeedapi.herokuapp.com/quiz/:quizid (replace quizid with the Quiz Id got while creating Quiz)
 2. Header must have Authorization Token
 3. Expecting QuizId as shown in step 1
-4. If Quiz Exists, returns JSON containing quizname and  JSON containing key value pairs of question_id as key and question as value
+4. If Quiz Exists, returns JSON containing quizname, quiz_id and questions JSON containing key value pairs of question_id as key and question as value

+# SENDING ANSWER TO QUIZ QUESTIONS
+1. Access Route Using POST Method https://quizfeedapi.herokuapp.com/answer
+2. Header must have Authorization Token with access Student
+3. Expecting quiz_id, question_ids of the quiz, answers as quiz_id(int), question_ids(array of question_id(int)), answers(array of answer(string)) in JSON format
+4. NOTE: The question_ids array and the answers array must be in order
+5. If Successfully answer enter, returns JSON containing message